chenhao-ye/cs537-sp21-discussion/week11/README.md

 Some tips:

 - It is tricky to encrypt the page when it is allocated.
-It might be difficult to do it in functions like `allocuvm` because the kernel may access these pages after calling `allocuvm`, but we don't want it to be decrypted immediately.
+It might be difficult to do it in functions like `allocuvm` because the kernel may access/modify these pages after calling `allocuvm`, but we cannot directly operate on encrypted data.
 These two functions (which are actually callers of `allocuvm`) might be better places to implement this:

     - `exec.c:exec`: it is the implementation for the syscall `exec`. `exec` will initialize memory and load data/code.
 Make sure you encrypt the pages after that.